Rangers pleased with performance heading into Christmas break

 "We talk a little bit more on the bench as well, and [are] starting to understand each other and understand when the guy needs the support and when he doesn't,’’ Zibanejad said.
 "Sometimes it takes some time to get to know a player and build some chemistry.
 And I think that's what we're doing right now.’’

-Notes & quotes: The NHL’s Christmas break roster freeze goes into effect Monday, when players won’t be able to be traded or sent down to the minor leagues for a week, until the break is over Dec.
-27. Goalie Keith Kinkaid is likely to be sent back to Hartford and D Nils Lundkvist, who has missed four straight games with a non-COVID illness, could be sent down to play a game or two before returning to the lineup.
-Hartford has a game Sunday vs. Springfield and one Wednesday vs. Bridgeport, both at home.
+Notes & quotes: With Shesterkin off injured reserve, the Rangers sent goalie Keith Kinkaid back to Hartford . . .
+Defenseman Patrik Nemeth was placed in COVID-19 protocol, so it's likely that defenseman Nils Lundkvist, who might have been sent back to Hartford, will stay up . . .
+The NHL’s Christmas break roster freeze goes into effect Monday, when players won’t be able to be traded or sent down to the minor leagues for a week, until the break is over Dec.
+27.